Nine Months in Mexico + Nine Things I Miss About Home

 I never thought I’d say it, but when I was on the pill, I missed my period.
 A period is a stomach cramping, bloody reminder that yay, not pregnant!
 But I miss ‘affordable’ period products even more than I missed the actual thing itself.
 Are you sensing a pattern here?
 I might be able to buy 5 avocados for 70p, but tampons are 34243pesos a packet.
 So, yeah, why not?
 Might save myself some much needed money, which I can then use next year to spend on all the avocados I want.

 8. British wages

 I really miss the British wage, if only because my future plans are now looking like they might prove expensive.
 Hm.
 I like working, and I like the money I can potentially earn in the UK even more.

-OK, this one isn’t on the list, but it seems like an appropriate topic to end on.
-Guadalajara is hot.
+OK, this one isn’t on the list, but it seems like an appropriate topic to end on. buy generic ativan online.
 I watch TV and my face is sweaty.
 I sit still and my face is sweaty.
 Inti tells me I’m sweating approximately four times a day.
 And pushing my glasses back up my nose 30 thousand times a day gets old real quick.
 So, erm, I guess what I’m saying is that I want the brisk and breezy British weather back, just for a month or so.
 Dry out the ol’ pores.

-I though writing this would make me nervous.
-Nervous that I’d want to be back in the UK more than I should, but to be honest the reassuring thing is that it reads like a ‘Things To Stock Up On and Then Move Back To Mexico’ list.
+In conclusion, I thought writing this list of things I miss about home would make me nervous.
+Nervous that buy lorazepam online cheap more than I should, but to be honest the reassuring thing is that it reads like a ‘Things To Stock Up On and Then Move Back To Mexico’ list.
 I am a fan of thinking about it that way.
 There are lots of things I miss, but mainly due to price and convenience.
 Family and friends excluded, I might add.
-It’s much cheaper to just have facebook contact with them! *nervous laughter*
+It’s much cheaper to just have Facebook contact with them! *nervous laughter*